Mohamad G. Alkadry, Ph.D.

 His current research focuses primarily on issues of multiculturalism and diversity in public administration and public policy, public discourse and deliberative democracy, administrative and political theories, and public budgeting and finance.
 His present teaching includes doctoral and master’s seminars in public budgeting and financial management, graduate and undergraduate courses in diversity and civil rights issues in public administration and policy, a doctoral seminar in qualitative methods, a master’s seminar in research methods, and a graduate seminar in privatization and network governance.
 His research has been published in such peer-reviewed journals as Administrative Theory & Praxis, International Journal of Organization Theory & Behavior, and is forthcoming in Administration & Society.
 He has also authored or co-authored several book chapters and book reviews and has presented papers at numerous academic conferences.

-With over of 15 years’ of diverse experience in human resources management, Karen is passionate about public service and pursues a deeper understanding of the intricate layers of government to enhance her role as a public service practitioner.
+Karen is a Ph.D. student and graduate assistant in the School of Public Administration at FAU.
+Karen earned her MPA in 2015 and is currently working on her Ph.D.
+With a background in human resources, Karen’s research interests include cultural intelligence, multiculturalism, diversity, equality in public policy, and organization learning and behavior.
+Karen is passionate about public service and pursues a deeper understanding of the intricate layers of government to enhance her role as a public service practitioner.

 Leslie Taylor, Ph.D.